 Or #letslunch, to be more precise.This recipe is my contribution to a loose club of food bloggers on Twitter who post a recipe around a particular theme one day every month.
 You can find their posts using the #letslunch hash tag.

 Note: You will need a blender or food processor and a fine strainer for this recipe.

 2 c stale, crustless bread, cut into 1″ pieces

-2 c skinless almonds (sliced or whole), toasted, plus some for garnish
+2 c skinless almonds (sliced or whole), lightly toasted, plus some for garnish

 2 c white (green) grapes, or a mix of white and red, plus some for garnish

 1 to 1 1/2 c olive oil

 2 T sherry vinegar, or more as needed